How to Pay in China Like a Local: 2025 Guide for Foreigners and Tourists

 3. Changi Pay

-In September 2023, Changi Pay in collaboration with Liquid Group joined the Alipay+ ecosystem, allowing Singaporeans to transact with millions of Chinese merchants via the app.
+In Sep 2023, Changi Pay partnered with Liquid Group to join the Alipay+ ecosystem, allowing Singaporeans to transact with millions of Chinese merchants via the app.
 To use Changi Pay, you’ll need the Changi App, which has amassed over 1 million downloads on iOS and Android devices.

 Key features include:

-- Earn rewards with Changi Pay and exclusive weekly promotions worth S$60 on shopping and dining.
+• Earn rewards with Changi Pay and exclusive weekly promotions on shopping and dining.

 To use Changi Pay to pay locally in China: